jethrocarr/puppet-soe/README.md

 ## Overview

-Everyone's Puppet environment generally needs a Standard Operating Environmet (SOE) or base module of some kind to setup general sensible good things for your environment so that you don't have to re-define the same common set of modules and configurations every time.
+Everyone's Puppet environment generally needs a Standard Operating Environment (SOE) or base module of some kind to setup general sensible good things for your environment so that you don't have to re-define the same common set of modules and configurations every time.